-Note: Landing position and saccade length are measured in degrees per visual angle.
+Note: Landing position is measured in degrees of visual angle.

+3.1.
 Landing Position

-The landing position results are illustrated in Figure 2a and the LMM analysis is shown in Table 3.
-Consistent with H1, participants landed further to the right in the long compared to the short line condition (d= 0.53).
-Additionally, consistent with H2.2, landing positions shifted further to the right in the large compared to the small font condition (d= 0.21).
+The landing position results are illustrated in Figure 2a and the LMM analysis is shown in Table 2.
+There was main effect of line length, indicating that participants landed further to the right in the long compared to the short line condition (d= 0.53).
+Additionally, landing positions shifted further to the right in the large compared to the small font condition (d=0.21).
 This indicates that character size information is used when programming returnsweeps.
-The launch site effect was also significant, indicating that return-sweeps that were launched further away from the end of the first line landed closer to the left margin.
+The returns-sweep launch position effect was also significant, indicating that returnsweeps that were launched further away from the end of the first line landed closer to the left margin.
 Critically, however, there was no two-way interaction between font size and line length.
-Therefore, contrary to H3, the use of character information for saccade targeting did not depend on the visual acuity of the target.
+Therefore, the use of character information for saccade targeting did not depend on the visual acuity of the target.